steph-koopmanschap/jasma/README.md

 To contribute code, create a new branch from the development branch with an appropriate name for the bug or feature you are working on. <br />
 Then create a PR for your branch to merge into the development (dev) branch.

+You may also directly contact the project manager on Discord @ Greylien#8501

 ## Documentation

 See [DOCS.md](https://github.com/steph-koopmanschap/jasma/blob/main/DOCS.md)